corrode/corrode.github.io/content/blog/flattening-rusts-learning-curve/index.md

 Earlier I said you should forget everything you know about programming.
 How can I claim now that you should build on top of what you already know?

-What meant was that Rust is the most different in familiar areas like control flow handling and value passing.
+What I meant was that Rust is the most different in familiar areas like control flow handling and value passing.
 E.g., mutability is very explicit in Rust and calling a function typically "moves" its arguments.
 That's where you have to accept that Rust is just *different* and learn from *first principles*.